1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It zigzags to keep countries/islands on same date.

-51. Local time at a place is determined by:
+51. Local time at a place is determined by_____________.

 A) Longitude